 The root canal system of your tooth can be complex.
 One of the most common reasons for failed endodontic treatment is that there is an extra canal in the tooth beyond what would normally be expected.
 Lower incisors, which are “supposed to” have only one canal, can have a second, hidden canal hidden behind the first one.
 Molars with three roots can have four canals.
 If the extra canal isn’t found, it will eventually become infected and there will be treatment failure, resulting in a tooth abscess.

 There may be an obstruction that prevents the dentist from cleaning the entire canal of your tooth.

 There can be extra canal branches deep in the pulp system of a tooth that can be difficult or even impossible to reach with a dentist’s instruments.

-There can be a mishap during the endodontic treatment, such as a broken instrument that becomes lodged in the canal (read Dr. Hall's blog post about a broken root canal file), or problems in getting the filing instruments to move around curves.
-In the process of instrumentation, ledges can develop that can make it very difficult to get another instrument to follow that curve to the end of the tooth.
+There can be a mishap during the endodontic treatment, such as a broken instrument that becomes lodged in the canal (read Dr. Hall’s blog post about a broken root canal file), or problems in getting the filing instruments to move around curves.
+In the process of instrumentation, ledges can develop in a curved canal that can make it very difficult to get another instrument to follow that curve to the end of the tooth.
 The canal has to be thoroughly cleaned to the end of the tooth for treatment success.

 Treating a failed root canal:

 For many of these problems, re-treating the tooth may solve it.
 The dentist can go into the tooth, remove the old endodontic filling material, and then re-fill it, getting a better seal the second time.
 Or the dentist can send the patient to an endodontic specialist who has special tools and techniques to deal with failed treatment.